micmejia/bible-dump/NKJV/John/John 18.md

 And Judas, who betrayed Him, also knew the place; for Jesus often met there with His disciples.

 ###### 3
-Then Judas, having received a detachment _of troops,_ and officers from the chief priests and Pharisees, came there with lanterns, torches, and weapons.
+Then Judas, having received a detachment of troops, and officers from the chief priests and Pharisees, came there with lanterns, torches, and weapons.

 ###### 4
 Jesus therefore, knowing all things that would come upon Him, went forward and said to them, "Whom are you seeking?"

 ###### 5
 They answered Him, "Jesus of Nazareth."
-Jesus said to them, "I am _He._" And Judas, who betrayed Him, also stood with them.
+Jesus said to them, "I am He."
+And Judas, who betrayed Him, also stood with them.

 ###### 6
-Now when He said to them, "I am _He,_" they drew back and fell to the ground.
+Now when He said to them, "I am He," they drew back and fell to the ground.

 ###### 7
 Then He asked them again, "Whom are you seeking?"
 And they said, "Jesus of Nazareth."

 ###### 8
-Jesus answered, "I have told you that I am _He._ Therefore, if you seek Me, let these go their way,"
+Jesus answered, "I have told you that I am He.
+Therefore, if you seek Me, let these go their way,"

 ###### 9
 that the saying might be fulfilled which He spoke, "Of those whom You gave Me I have lost none."